 This just may be what you say after making these little delights.

-These Homemade Pinwheel Danish Pastries were my very first attempt at making any kind of yeast dough.
 This recipe is adapted from the Julia Child cookbook, Baking with Julia.
 I chose the Danish dough because the process isn’t as complicated as some of its dough cousins:

-• Easy to mix by hand – Because this is a sweet and enriched dough, it can be a little sticky.
+- Easy to mix by hand – Because this is a sweet and enriched dough, it can be a little sticky.
 Which makes it difficult to work with a stand mixer.
-However, and most importantly, we don’t want to over work the butter-heavy dough, and mixing it by hand gives us more control of this.
+However, and most importantly, we don’t want to overwork the butter-heavy dough, and mixing it by hand gives us more control of this.

-• No starter sponge required – A lot of elaborate yeast dough recipes require a starter sponge.
-It is a process, and one that we don’t need to go into with this recipe.
+- No starter sponge required – A lot of elaborate yeast dough recipes require a starter sponge.
+It is a process and one that we don’t need to go into with this recipe.

-• No fancy equipment – This dough doesn’t require fancy baskets, peels, or other bread making equipment to proof the dough
+- No fancy equipment – This dough doesn’t require fancy baskets, peels, or other bread-making equipment to proof the dough

-• Pantry staple ingredients – This is an enriched dough, meaning we add a little more fat to the dough by way of milk and an egg.
+- Pantry staple ingredients – This is an enriched dough, meaning we add a little more fat to the dough by way of milk and an egg.
 Aside from that, everything else we need, you should have on hand.

 Is It Hard To Make Homemade Danish Dough